sadaatalsyed/PowerBI_Projects/README.md

-# 📊 Power BI Projects Portfolio
+# 📊Power BI Practice Dashbboards Projects

-Welcome to my Power BI portfolio repository.
-This repo contains multiple **data analytics and business intelligence projects** built using Power BI, SQL, and data modeling techniques.

 Each project is designed to solve real-world business problems, extract insights from raw data, and present them through interactive dashboards.